 Later on the gathered portions were decorated or “smocked” with embroidered patterns and the designs had various motifs introduced into them which indicated the occupation of the wearer.

 Woodmen had trees and leaves; wheelwrights, wheels; and shepherds crooks and hearts.
 The garments were in blue, green or grey material.

 Because of its beautiful appearance, simplicity and usefulness, smocking has become very popular for use on lingerie, children’s wear and many other articles.

 Milwards “Gold Seal” Crewel Needles should be used and for the preliminary gathering threads use No. 40’s sewing cotton.
-The smocking stitches can be carried out in one colour on a cream ground or several colours can be used with a very good effect.
+The stitches can be carried out in one color on a cream ground or several colors can be used with a very good effect.

 When checked or striped materials are used the dots are not necessary as the pattern can be used as a guide for the gathering threads.
 In the case of stripes, lines will have to be ruled on the back of the material in order to keep the rows straight.

-The amount of material required varies somewhat; thin silks taking up more material than thick ones, also no two people will work at exactly the same tension, some will pull the stitches more tightly than others.
+The amount of fabric required varies somewhat; thin silks taking up more material than thick ones, also no two people will work at exactly the same tension, some will pull the stitches more tightly than others.

 Arranging The Dots

-- Notice how many pleats make up a repeating section of the pattern then multiply this number in dots over the width to be smocked, thus, if pattern takes eight pleats, a multiple of eight should be used, if six a multiple of six and so on.
+Notice how many pleats make up a repeating section of the pattern then multiply this number in dots over the width to be smocked, thus, if pattern takes eight pleats, a multiple of eight should be used, if six a multiple of six and so on.